aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/movetobookmark/_index.md

 ### Remarks

-Moves the cursor to a position before or after the bookmark start or end.If desired position is not at inline level, moves to the next paragraph.The comparison is not case-sensitive.
+Moves the cursor to a position before or after the bookmark start or end.

+If desired position is not at inline level, moves to the next paragraph.

+The comparison is not case-sensitive.
 If the bookmark was not found, false is returned and the cursor is not moved.

 ### Examples